0xVienna/NoSetup-Trojan/README.md

+# !!!
+README !!!
+BY RUNNING THIS EXECUTABLE/VIRUS, I WILL NOT BE RESPONSIBLE FOR ANY DAMAGES.
+Have fun!

 # NoSetup-Trojan
 A C# trojan that overwrites and restricts the system using dedicated code and disguises itself as an installer.